AJQuinlat/SplitWais/README.md

     # TRANSACTION
         1. Search Function
             - user is allowed to search by transaction ID
-            - there is also a feature that the user can custom suearch (by transaction name, friend ID and group id) ** note that the result of search is only where the main user "11111" has transaction with*
+            - there is also a feature that the user can custom suearch (by transaction name, friend ID and group ID) ** note that the result of search is only where the main user "11111" has transaction with*
         2. Show History
             - display all transaction